ia-mm-ai/CAN-OFF-01/protocol/IAM.MAI.md

 **Is this transition allowed to become irreversible now?**

 It prevents:
+- silent finality,
 - premature closure,
-- silent finality,
 - authority leakage,
-- retroactive justification.

-Without IAM.MAI, the system cannot safely close anything.
+- narrative being mistaken for legitimacy,
+- and resolution being forced where only allowance is intended.

 ---